CarrierOps/1P-Wiki/SOP/partitioning_and_clustering.md

 ```

 **Partitioning & Clustering** gives BigQuery Metadata about our tables which allows it to segment the data into `partitions`.
-The standard practice is to partition by the the column that changes the most with time which is just usually the main `Date` column. `Clustering` further organizes the `partitions` such that the columns within each `partition` are further organized.
+The standard practice is to partition by the column that changes the most with time which is just usually the main `Date` column. `Clustering` further organizes the `partitions` such that the columns within each `partition` columns are further organized.

 ## What are the Benefit of Partitioning & Clustering?

 A properly setup Looker Studio dashboard with a `partitioned` table can save up to `99% data usage` when applying filters to a dashboard.
-The amount of savings depending on big of a range is applied to the `partitioned` column.
+The amount of savings depends on how big of a range is applied to the `partitioned` column.
 The smaller and more refined the range, the bigger the savings!!!

 ## How to Properly Setup A Partitioned & Clustered Table Linked To A Dashboard?